rajgoel/course-scientific-programming/09-lecture/slides.md

 </div>
 <div>

-- Classes/types (e.g., struct, mutable struct, class)
+The include:

+- Classes/structs
 - Attributes (fields)
-- Methods (functions operating on the type)
+- Methods (functions operating on the class)
 - Inheritance and composition

 </div>